PhilipYip1988/windows-xp-installation-guide/readme.md

 * [Archive Org Dell Windows XP SP2 Home Reinstallation ISO](https://archive.org/details/dell-xp-home-sp-2)
 * [Archive Org Dell Windows XP SP2 Media Center Reinstallation ISO](https://archive.org/details/xp-mce-sp-2)

-For best results burn the ISO to a CD/DVD.
-Note Rufus did not work properly with Windows XP.

 </details>

-In OEM SLP, the Dell Device has a System License Internal Code (SLIC) of 1.0 embedded in the Devices BIOS.
-Instead of the OEM Product Key on the CoA, a generic SLP key is used.
-When the SLP key is used in conjunction with a Dell Device with a SLIC 1.0, automatic offline Product Activation occurs:
+### Slipstream

 It is recommended to integrate Service Pack 3 and the systems driver cabinet using nLite as this will make Windows XP Installation on hardware much smoother.
 For more details see [Service Pack and Driver Integration using nLite](./integration/readme.md).
+Note Service pack 3 cannot be integrated with Windows XP Media Centre as integration of the Service Pack breaks the setup of Media Centre.
+Be careful when integrating the Service Pack not to break OEM SLP.

+### CD/DVD

+For best results burn the Windows XP ISO to a CD/DVD.

+### USB

+Rufus did not work properly with Windows XP Installation Media.
+During the Windows Setup the USB flash drive was recognised as `X:` but after reboot it is recognised as `D:` meaning that the Windows setup can't find a file from the installation media during the Windows setup.
+Redirecting the installation media to that file only find that file and does not change the directory to search for the next file, meaning there are 200-300 prompts...

+WinSetupFromUSB creates a bootloader and USB folder mapping that mimics a CD/DVD.
+This works from Windows XP Home and Windows XP Pro but usually breaks the Media Centre Edition file structure meaning Windows XP Media Centre Edition is installed without Media Centre.

+## OEM System Locked Preinstallation

+The Dell BIOS has a System Licence Internal Code 1.0 (SLIC 1.0 included with SLIC 2.1 or SLIC 2.0 via downgrade rights).
+Dell Windows XP Reinstalaltion Media uses a generic System locked Preinstallation Key.
+When the SLP key is used in conjunction with the SLIC 1.0 in the Dell BIOS, automatic offline Product Activation occurs.

 ## Dell Media Direct DVD